 CRISPR: First, I question why I might even be expected to change the status quo.
-Drug costs might be sharply rising,23 but people so often find ways to pay for them.
+Drug costs might be sharply rising, but people so often find ways to pay for them.
 New therapies are one way to help justify higher costs.
-Among gene therapies, single injections are priced as high as \$2.1 million US dollars.24 These therapies have been
+Among gene therapies, single injections are priced as high as \$2.1 million US dollars.
+These therapies have been heralded as not unreasonably priced, given that they can save lives from otherwise fatal diseases.
+Although I am not so sure about these rival gene therapy approaches, which I consider passé, the innovations I bring are worth additional premium prices.
+Let the price anchoring begin.

 Developers and investors who champion my approval for human uses obviously deserve their share of the spoils, as development and regulatory clearance of research protocols and therapies remain highly challenging and expensive, with few guarantees.
 I thus advocate incentivizing venture capital, accelerating development, and, above all, enhancing profits to make my numerous therapeutic development prospects attractive.
 Take advantage of, and find ways to extend, all available exclusivity windows.
 Taking these steps will help ensure that no one loses interest in getting me across the finish line-my application to all relevant genetic conditions.
-Regardless of the starting prices for my different innovations, generic versions will eventually help slash prices and make approved therapies affordable for everyone, at least in theory.26
+Regardless of the starting prices for my different innovations, generic versions will eventually help slash prices and make approved therapies affordable for everyone, at least in theory.

-A frequently raised concern is that today we know far less about the genetics of populations traditionally underrepresented in biomedical research, and therefore not everyone will be poised to reap the benefits of my innovations due to representation bias.27 One solution is simple: we can just ask members of underrepresented populations to donate their DNA for research28 to help ensure that their data are incorporated into studies, and we can better educate these populations about benefits of their participation in research.
-Expanding the data pool would help increase health equity while aligning with the bottom line,29 making it increasingly possible to monetize my additional applications for everyone's benefit.
+A frequently raised concern is that today we know far less about the genetics of populations traditionally underrepresented in biomedical research, and therefore not everyone will be poised to reap the benefits of my innovations due to representation bias.
+One solution is simple: we can just ask members of underrepresented populations to donate their DNA for research to help ensure that their data are incorporated into studies, and we can better educate these populations about benefits of their participation in research.
+Expanding the data pool would help increase health equity while aligning with the bottom line, making it increasingly possible to monetize my additional applications for everyone's benefit.